AltahhanAi/Data_Science/docs/content/unit2/02_02_DT_training.md

 The entropy is a measure of chaos in a system.
 It is also used as a measure of information- in fact, information theory depends heavily on it.
 In this lesson however, we will concentrate on it as a measure of chaos or surprise.
 If the set of events or items have a probability peak, i.e. a subset of those items have high probability, then the system is less chaotic and the entropy is small.
 On the other hand, if the events or items have similar probabilities, without a clear winner, then the system is harder to predict and its chaos or entropy is maximal.

-This is reflected in <mark>figure 2.13</mark> above, where we can see that when the two classes have a probability of 0.5 (remember if p=0.5 then 1-p=0.5) then the entropy is maximal =1.
+This is reflected in figure 2.13 above, where we can see that when the two classes have a probability of 0.5 (remember if p=0.5 then 1-p=0.5) then the entropy is maximal =1.
 It fades away when one of the classes has high probability and the higher the probability the lower the entropy until it reaches 0, when the probability of either classes is 1 (same for one of the classes probability is close to 0 the other would be close to 1).
 There is always symmetry in all of those impurity when dealing with a binary class problem, but when it is multi-class this is not guaranteed.
 Below we contrast Gini and entropy to gain understanding of both.

 For Class 1 with probability $p$, we want to make sure that: